Forum (legal): Public forum

-Types of Public Forums
+Types of public forums

 Public forums being described in two types: traditional and designated.
-A traditional public forum is where speech/expression is supported by the first amendment and when the government’s ability to regulate speech is reduced like a sidewalk or state park.
+A traditional public forum is where speech/expression is supported by the first amendment and when the government's ability to regulate speech is reduced like a sidewalk or state park.
 Whereas a designated public forum is “for use by the public as a place for expressive activity”, like social media.
 An open forum made by the government can be barred from expression as long as there is not a retaliation or yearn to reduce certain speech.
-Like how Donald Trump blocked a group of twitter users from his account on the platform, the court considered his tweets and comments section a public forum, so you are not allowed to infringe on someone’s first amendment right in that setting because social media is just a virtual form of communication/expression.
+For example, when Donald Trump blocked a group of twitter users from his account on the platform, the court considered his tweets and comments section a public forum, so the commenters' first amendment rights in that setting are not allowed to be infringed.
 A public forum only applies to protecting political speech for instance.

 Nonpublic forums

 A nonpublic forum is not specially designated as open to public expression.
 For example, jails, public schools, and military bases are nonpublic forums (unless declared otherwise by the government).
 Such forums can be restricted based on the content (i.e., subject matter) of the speech, but not based on viewpoint.
 Thus, while the government could prohibit speeches related to abortion on a military base, it could not permit an anti-abortion speaker while denying an abortion rights speaker (or vice versa).

 Regardless of the type of forum, any exclusion must be done on a viewpoint neutral basis.
-Exclusion based on the speaker’s viewpoint is unconstitutional.
+Exclusion based on the speaker's viewpoint is unconstitutional.